HNK Solicitors HNK Solicitors

 How long can police hold you in custody?
 A guide to your rights with police detention

 If you’ve never been detained by the police, it’s unlikely you are aware of your rights when it comes to police detention in England and Wales.
 Understanding your rights when in custody of the police can help you stay calm and follow the right procedures if it ever occurs.
 This includes knowing how long can police hold you in custody for.
+It is crucial to understand how long can police hold you in custody to ensure your rights are upheld.

-It’s also important to note that police proceedings don’t always meet standards and you may encounter police misconduct.
+It’s also important to note that police proceedings don’t always meet standards, and you may encounter police misconduct.
 This is a failure of the police to meet the requirements set by them by law.
 Knowing your rights in police custody means you can ensure you are treated correctly should it happen to you.

-Victims of police misconduct can be entitled to compensation and at the end of this post we’ll discuss how to pursue a civil action against the police should you ever need to.
-First, we’ll look at the police arrest procedure, police powers to use ‘reasonable force’, your rights in custody and how long can police hold you in custody.
+Victims of police misconduct can be entitled to compensation, and at the end of this post, we’ll discuss how to pursue a civil action against the police should you ever need to.
+First, we’ll look at the police arrest procedure, police powers to use ‘reasonable force’, your rights in custody, and how long can police hold you in custody.

 What is the police arrest procedure?

-Depending on the offence, the Police can arrest you at any time of day and anywhere, including at work, home or in public.
+They can arrest you at any time of day and anywhere, including at work, home or in public.
 When you are being detained, the police are obligated to state the following:

-- That you are being arrested,
+• That you are being arrested,

-- The crime you are suspected of,
+• The crime you are suspected of,

-- Why the arrest is necessary,
+• Why the arrest is necessary,

 If you are under 18 years old or a vulnerable adult, the arresting officer must attempt to contact your parents, guardian or carer during this time.
 They must also appoint an ‘appropriate adult’ to assist you and to be present during searches or questioning.
 This person can be a:

-- Parent, carer or appointed guardian,
+• Parent, carer or appointed guardian,

-- Social worker,
+• Social worker,

-- Volunteer over the age of 18,
+• Volunteer over the age of 18,

-- Other family member or friend over the age of 18.
+• Other family member or friend over the age of 18.

 What are police powers to use ‘reasonable force’?